-A man from Kazakhstan has been killed as a result of a fire caused by falling space debris, and another hospitalized, in what may be the first such death ever reported.
+A man from Kazakhstan has been killed as a result of a fire caused by falling space debris, and another hospitalized, in an extremely rare event.

 The former has been named as Yuri Khatyushin, and the latter as Vyacheslav Tyts.
 They were part of a clean-up operation for the launch of a Russian Soyuz rocket on Wednesday, June 14.
 This had launched the Progress MS-06 cargo spacecraft from the Baikonur Cosmodrome towards the International Space Station (ISS).